-DR. ALLEN C. GUELZO is a New York Times® best-seller author, American historian and commentator on public issues.
-He has written for the New York Times, the Wash-ington Post, the Los Angeles Times, The Wall Street Journal, the Christian Science Moni-tor, National Affairs, First Things, U.S. News & World Report, The Weekly Standard, Washington Monthly, National Review, the Daily Beast, and the Claremont Review of Books, and has been featured on NPR’s “Weekend Edition Sunday” and “On Point,” The Daily Show with Jon Stewart (2008), Meet the Press: Press Pass with David Gregory, The Civil War: The Untold Story (Great Divide Pictures, 2014), Race to the White House: Lin-coln vs. Douglas (CNN, 2016), Legends and Lies: The Civil War (Fox, 2018) and Brian Lamb’s “Booknotes.”
-In 2010, he was nominated for a Grammy Award along with Da-vid Straithern and Richard Dreyfuss for their production of the entirety of THE LIN-COLN-DOUGLAS DEBATES (BBC Audio).
+Dr. Allen C Guelzo is a New York Times best-selling author, American historian, and commentator on public issues.
+He has written for The New York Times, The Washington Post, Los Angeles Times, The Wall Street Journal, The Christian Science Monitor, National Affairs, First Things, U.S. News & World Report, The Weekly Standard, Washington Monthly, National Review, Daily Beast, and The Claremont Review of Books, and has been featured on NPR’s “Weekend Edition Sunday” and “On Point,” The Daily Show with Jon Stewart (2008), Meet the Press: Press Pass with David Gregory, The Civil War: The Untold Story (Great Divide Pictures, 2014), Race to the White House: Lincoln vs. Douglas (CNN, 2016), Legends and Lies: The Civil War (Fox, 2018) and Brian Lamb’s “Booknotes.”
+In 2010, he was nominated for a Grammy Award along with David Straithern and Richard Dreyfuss for their production of the entirety of THE LINCOLN-DOUGLAS DEBATES (BBC Audio).

-He is the Senior Research Scholar in the Council of the Humanities and Director of the Initiative on Politics and Statesmanship in the James Madison Program at Princeton University.
+He is the Senior Research Scholar in the Council of the Humanities at Princeton University and Director of the James Madison Program’s Initiative in Politics and Statesmanship.
 He holds the MA and PhD in history from the University of Pennsylvania, plus honorary degrees from Lincoln College and Lincoln Memorial University.